Optimización usando Servidores

 var instance = RenderingServer.instance_create()

-# Set the scenario from the world, this ensures it
+# Set the scenario from the world.
+This ensures it

 # appears with the same objects as the scene.